vuejs/vue-router/docs/en/essentials/nested-routes.md

 })
 ```

+**Note that nested paths that start with `/` will be treated as a root path.
+This allows you to leverage the component nesting without having to use a nested URL.**

 As you can see the `children` option is just another Array of route configuration objects like `routes` itself.
 Therefore, you can keep nesting views as much as you need.

 At this point, with the above configuration, when you visit `/user/foo`, nothing will be rendered inside `User`'s outlet, because no sub route is matched.
 Maybe you do want to render something there.
 In such case you can provide an empty subroute path: